Vlaardingen: Geography

 The town is divided into a northern part (locally known as the "Holy") and a southern part by the A20 motorway.
 On the east the town is separated from Schiedam by the A4 motorway.
-Other places nearby are the small town Maassluis to the west, the village Schipluiden and the city Delft to the north, the town Schiedam and city Rotterdam to the east and the town of Spijkenisse in the south-west, on the other side of the river Nieuwe Maas.
+Other places nearby are the small town of Maassluis to the west, the village of Schipluiden and the city of Delft to the north, the town of Schiedam and city of Rotterdam to the east and the town of Spijkenisse in the south-west, on the other side of the river Nieuwe Maas.
 The A20 connects Rotterdam to the village Hook of Holland.
 The Beneluxtunnel (the tunnel that runs under the Nieuwe Waterweg) connects the A20 to the A15.

 The centre of the town is on the west side of the old harbour, which was originally a stream ('De Vlaarding') from the peat lands north and east of the town, running to the Meuse estuary.

 History

 The area around Vlaardingen was already settled by about 2900 to 2600 BC.
-In 1990, a skeleton dated around 1300 BC was dug up in the edge of Vlaardingen.
+In 1990, a skeleton dated around 1300 BC was dug up on the edge of Vlaardingen.
 Some human nuclear DNA was identified, the oldest found anywhere in the Netherlands.
 In Roman times a stronghold or vicus named Flenio may have been on the site of modern Vlaardingen.
 Between roughly 250 AD and 700 AD the region seems to have been uninhabited, like much of the west of the Netherlands.
 In 726 or 727 the area is again mentioned as In Pagio Marsum, where a small church was established, around which Vlaardingen formed.
 The church is mentioned on a list of churches Willibrord, the Apostle to the Frisians, inhered to the Abbey of Echternach.